TimboKZ/Chonky/stories/01-File-Browser-basics/02-Displaying-files.md

 The _Live Example_ below tries to show case all different file configurations.
 Try performing different actions (selections, drag & drop) and see how each file reacts.
-Click on `View Code` at the bottom to see the file array definition.
+Click on `Show code` at the bottom to see the file array definition.